 A thank you must also be given to Ben, our Supervisor, who only receives an honorarium that hardly covers expenses and loss of earnings as he gives the monthly supervision sessions.
 I am sure he is worth so much more, so thanks Ben.

-Massage is still the other main therapy on offer at the Mill and Cynthia is often occupied there giving extreme value for money for I am sure she doesn’t charge enough.
-But I am also sure the market can only stand stretching so far.
+Apart from counselling, massage is still the other main therapy on offer at the Mill and Cynthia is often occupied there giving very value for money, for I am sure she doesn’t charge enough.
+Whenever I have availed myself of her expertise I realise I am in very good hands – literally.

 Note worthy events but not in any chronological order

-This is the third year in the Charity’s history that we have not had to panic about finance, and as we began the year with only £144 in the account so we finish with slightly more, £446 to be precise.
-Provided we have no calamities this year, and that includes the water wheel, the income is able to cover all normal expenses and will gradually pay back loans that people have most graciously helped us out with.
-We still remain dependent upon covenants and donations but a small income is being earned through the government’s subsidies for power generation and the sale of wood, but a very big ‘Thank you’ to everyone who covenants.
+This is the fourth year in the Charity’s history that we have not had to panic about finance.
+We began the year with just over £400 in the account and we finish with only £95, but although that looks as if things are going pear shaped that would be a false picture.
+Income is able to cover all normal expenses and we are indeed gradually paying back loans that people have most graciously helped us out with in the past.
+The unexpected big bills have been paid and we do have a financial income stream for this current year that should boost our resources, but we still remain dependent upon covenants and donations for the bread and butter expenses.
+So once again a very big ‘Thank you’ to everyone who covenants.
 Thank you indeed.